jumpjet71/biodome/README.md

 	npm install

-### Available Grunt Commands
+### Available Build, Test and Deploy Grunt Commands

 There are a number of [Grunt](http://www.gruntjs.com/) based targets that are used for running different build tasks:

 * `grunt build-debug` or `grunt`: To run tests locally and compile all of the CSS and JavaScript files into `/dist`.
 * `grunt build`: To run tests locally ,compile and [UglifyJS](http://lisperator.net/uglifyjs/) the CSS and JavaScript into `/dist`.
-* `grunt dist`: Concatenate, and copy, CSS, JavaScript and image assets into `/dist`.
 * `grunt test`: Run all server js and all client JavaScript [Mocha](http://visionmedia.github.io/mocha/) unit tests headless in [PhantomJS](http://phantomjs.org/).
 * `grunt watch`: This is a developer convenience method for watching JavaScript and CSS file and automatically building them whenever you save.

-NOTE: [MongoDB](http://www.mongodb.org/) needs to be running in order to run build and test tasks.
+NOTE: [MongoDB](http://www.mongodb.org/) needs to be running in order to run test tasks.

-### Running The Application
+### Available Application Run Grunt Commands

-The project is comprised of different running modes:
+After successfully running `grunt`, `grunt build-debug`, or `grunt test` you are ready to run the application:

 * `grunt run-test-mode`: To run the application in test mode.
 (The running application URL will be: [http://localhost:3000](http://localhost:3000))
 * `grunt run-dev-mode`: To run the application in development mode.
 (The running application URL will be: [http://localhost:3000](http://localhost:3000))